 If you suffer from gastric reflux, chances are you take antacids or proton pump inhibitors to help control the symptoms.
 These medications either neutralise or "turn off" gastric acid production in the stomach interfering with proper digestion and nutrient absorption.
 Gastric reflux is almost always caused by low stomach acid.
 When the stomach isn't acidic enough, the lower oesophageal sphincter is not signalled to close properly and remains partially open.
-Stomach acid also protects you from harmful bacteria, so lowering stomach acid can leave you susceptible to food poisoning.1
+Stomach acid also protects you from harmful bacteria, so lowering stomach acid can leave you susceptible to food poisoning.^{1 2}

-In addition to this, research has linked long-term use of PPIs to a host of health problems including higher risks for dementia, kidney disease, and heart attacks.3 4 A 2017 study found people who use PPIs are twice as likely as non-users to develop stomach cancer.
-Risk rises 5-fold after one year and 8-fold after three years.5 Common PPIs sold in New Zealand include omeprazole (Omezol, Losec), lansoprazole (Lanzol, Solox), pantoprazole (Panzop Relief) and razeprazole (Prolox).
+In addition to this, research has linked long-term use of PPIs to a host of health problems including higher risks for dementia, kidney disease, and heart attacks.^{3 4} A 2015 study, linked PPIs to a 16% higher risk of heart attacks and double the risk of dying from cardiovascular events.5 A 2017 study found people who use PPIs are twice as likely as non-users to develop stomach cancer.
+Risk rises 5-fold after one year and 8-fold after three years.6

+Common PPIs sold in New Zealand include omeprazole (Omezol, Losec), lansoprazole (Lanzol, Solox), pantoprazole (Panzop Relief) and razeprazole (Prolox).